Inspection

 10. Install the caliper onto the bracket and tighten the bolts to the required torque.

 11. Install the wheel and secure it with nuts.
 Lower the vehicle onto a supporting surface.
-Tighten the wheel nuts to the torque shown in Chapter 1 specifications.
+Tighten the wheel nuts to the torque value given in specifications of chapter 1.
 Press the brake pedal several times to bring the pads into contact with the disc.
-If the brake hose has not been disconnected from the caliper, then there is no need to bleed the system.
-Before entering the roadway, make sure the brake system is working properly.
+If the brake hose was not disconnected from the caliper, then there is no need to bleed the system.
+Before driving on the road, make sure that the braking system is working properly.